wwwlicious/servicestack-eventstore/ReadMe.md

 This plugin makes use of ServiceStack's architecture to route events from EventStore streams to their handlers.

-To handle an event on a stream that you have subscribed to simply create a class that handles from `ServiceStack.Service` and add an end point for the event you wish to handle:
+To handle an event on a stream that you have subscribed to simply create a class that inherits from `ServiceStack.Service` and add an endpoint for the event you wish to handle:

 ```csharp
 public class PurchaseOrderService : Service